roysylvanus/2c/README.md

 ## 🔒 Security

-* API tokens are stored in `secret.properties` and never hardcoded.
+* The Access token is stored in `secret.properties` and never hardcoded.
-* The file is excluded from version control via `.gitignore`.

 ---